 - Increased feelings of cynicism and detachment: A sense of disconnection from work, coworkers, and tasks.

-If you are working in Dubai and are feeling burned out, it is very important to consult with a licensed psychiatrist or psychologist or counsellor.
+If you are working in Dubai and are feeling burned out, it is very important to consult with a licensed psychiatrist, psychologist, or counsellor.
 There are online self-assessment tests, but they cannot tease out the difference between burnout, physical symptoms possibly triggered by underlying medical conditions, and mental health disorders, such as depression.

-Symptoms for depression and burnout can be similar, but each require a different treatment approach.
-In burnout the majority of symptoms relate to work; however, with depression negative thinking and feeling low are about all areas of life.
+Symptoms for depression and burnout can be similar, but each requires a different treatment approach.
+In burnout, the majority of symptoms relate to work; however, with depression, negative thinking and feeling low are about all areas of life.

 Treatment of Burnout Syndrome in Dubai